Leadership, learning, and human systems

 A practical approach to managing stress and self‑care that supports long‑term effectiveness, not burnout disguised as resilience.
 Built for people working under real constraints.

 An assessment app designed to expand how people see possible paths forward, anchored in exposure rather than hype.
-Currently in UAT with plans to broaden its reach.
+Now in final testing with early users, with plans to broaden its reach.

 A forthcoming book and set of tools focused on how organizations identify and address learning weaknesses — including the possibility of future team and organization‑level assessments.